When Inflation Undermines Trust: Crypto Adoption in the Global South Reveals a Failing Financial System

 The same amount of money that buys meat today may buy only bread tomorrow.
 For many Turks, the instinct after receiving a paycheck in Lira is to convert it immediately into US dollars or gold.

-Besides the US dollar and gold, Turkish citizens widely used an alternative, Tether (USDT), a type of “digital dollar” designed to maintain a one-to-one value with the US dollar.
+Another widely used alternative is Tether (USDT), a type of “digital dollar” designed to maintain a one-to-one value with the US dollar.
 Because it is easily transferable and accessible through smartphones, it has become one of the most portable ways for people to hold dollar value.
 Turkey has emerged as the Middle East and North Africa’s largest cryptocurrency market, recording nearly $200 billion in annual transactions.
-This is almost four times that of the United Arab Emirates, which ranks second with $53 billion.

 Crypto adoption in countries like Turkey is driven not by technological enthusiasm but by necessity, and this behavior exposes structural gaps in the global financial architecture.
 In many discussions, crypto adoption is imagined as speculation.
 Buying volatile tokens to chase high returns.
-But in high-inflation economies, a large share of everyday use looks different.
-It is less about the ideology of decentralization and more about restoring money’s basic functions: a medium of exchange for purchasing goods, a unit of account to measure value, and a store of value.
+But in high-inflation economies, it is less about the ideology of decentralization and more about restoring money’s basic functions: a medium of exchange for purchasing goods, a unit of account to measure value, and a store of value.

 The Gaps in the Global Financial Architecture

-The international financial system is largely composed of the International Monetary Fund (IMF) and the World Bank.
-They were established at the 1944 Bretton Woods Conference, where forty-four nations met for the first time to discuss a new international system after World War II.
-A new gold-exchange standard was established under which currencies were pegged to the US dollar, and the US dollar was convertible into gold at a fixed rate of $35 per ounce, which effectively ended in 1971.
+When the international financial system was established at the 1944 Bretton Woods Conference, a new gold-exchange standard was established that pegged currencies to the US dollar.
+The dollar was convertible into gold at a fixed rate of $35 per ounce, which effectively ended in 1971.
 The conference promised monetary stability and liquidity during crises.
 Yet today, many Global South economies remain trapped in cycles of inflation, currency depreciation, and foreign exchange shortages.
 Crisis support can be slow, politically constrained, or expensive, and private capital often retreats precisely when stability is needed most.
 The result is a widening gap between what the global financial architecture claims to offer and what households actually experience: volatility and constraint.

 The Risks Behind the Escape